naacl2022-srw/naacl2022-srw.github.io/mentoring.md

 ## Pre-submission Mentorship Program
 The SRW offers students the opportunity to get advance feedback before submitting their work for review.
 The goal of the pre-submission mentorship program is to improve the quality of writing and presentation of the student’s work, not to critique it.
 Participation is optional but encouraged.
 Pre-submission mentorship is not anonymous.

-Students wishing to participate must submit the paper by __December 17, 2021__ via e-mail to [naacl2022-srw@googlegroups.com](mailto:naacl2022-srw@googlegroups.com).
+Students wishing to participate must submit the paper by __Feb 11 2022__ via e-mail to [naacl2022-srw@googlegroups.com](mailto:naacl2022-srw@googlegroups.com).
 Your email should include the following:

 - E-mail subject: Pre-submission mentorship paper
 - A copy of the paper (PDF format, anonymized, following the NAACL template)